hilary/lucas-meta/README.md

 and it sort of separated itself out into an initial set of additional steps.
 Not sure it will work out, but it has a similar design test feel to it now.
 Intrigued to see how it plays out.

+### building app

+Don't forget about the beacon!
+Use beacon gif (prepend api.openaura.com/v1)

+    rails new openaura_cc --skip-bundle --skip-active-record

+Clean out the cruft (mailers, jobs, etc.) Basic pieces in place, configure api key in secrets.
+Putting api key in environment in development, too, as it's just as easy as specifying production every time I run the thing...

+Funny, this app is an odd little beast.
+Because I wouldn't write it (a single page app) in Ruby, lol, it isn't immediately clear to me what to drop into it.
+That's cool.

+(To Lucas: just so you know, I'm a fan of chruby and ruby-install, even in dev environments.
+I like my dev environments to be as consistent as possible.)